langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 2024-06-26 19:20:41,056:INFO:uvicorn.access 127.0.0.1:44138 - "GET /ok HTTP/1.1" 200
 ```

-You can now test this out! **Note: a license key is needed to move from local testing to production use.** To test it out, you can go to another terminal window and run:
+You can now test this out! **Note: this local server is intended SOLELY for local testing purposes and is not performant enough for production applications, so please do not use it as such.** To test it out, you can go to another terminal window and run:

 ```shell
 curl --request POST \